 (London, United Kingdom, 10-14 November 2014)

-Within the framework of the TYSAP project an international training on modern corruption investigations, cooperation and information sharing among anti-corruption bodies will be held at the UK’s National Crime Agency for a group of 21 inspectors from the Prime Ministry Inspection Board of Turkey.
-The main objective of the activity is to enhance capacities of the beneficiary institution in modern corruption investigation techniques and to exchange experience on anti-corruption policies and practices with relevant UK agencies.
+Within the framework of the TYSAP project an international training on modern corruption investigations, cooperation and information sharing among anti-corruption bodies was held at the UK’s National Crime Agency for a group of 21 inspectors from the Prime Ministry Inspection Board of Turkey.
+The training served to enhance capacities of the PMIB inspectors in modern corruption investigation techniques and provided an opportunity to exchange experience on anti-corruption policies and practices with relevant UK agencies.
+The international training included sessions with representatives from the UK’s National Crime Agency, Ministry of Justice, Serious Fraud Office and Criminal Prosecution Service Inspection Board.
+Training sessions were dedicated to the issues of UK anti-corruption systems, policies and procedures, investigation techniques for corruption allegations, international asset recovery, mutual legal assistance and prosecution of corruption cases.

 4th Steering Committee Meeting